 Problems at Bedtime – How to Get Your Child to Sleep on Time

-Whether your child has to constantly get back up to pee, demands another story, calls you repeatedly back into their room or quite simply begins crying having issues with going to bed is stressful.
-Every child is different and some will react almost relieved that time for bed is upon them whereas others are quite the night owl (even when they are tired) and will do everything to stay up.
-In order to get passed this drama at bedtime, pediatric professionals recommend setting up a bedtime routine.
-This routine essentially means that a parent does the same thing every night in the same order to prepare your child for sleep.
-When children are young the baby and toddler years a ritual is easy.
-Dinner, bath, playtime, pajamas, book and lights out.
-What it seems that pediatric specialists forget is that by elementary school many kids cause problems at bedtime despite the routine.’
+Whether your child constantly gets back up to pee, demands another story, calls you repeatedly back into their room, or simply begins crying, bedtime issues can be stressful.
+Every child is different.
+Some may react with relief when it’s time for bed, while others, even when tired, will do everything they can to stay up.
+To overcome this bedtime drama, pediatric professionals recommend establishing a bedtime routine.
+This routine involves a consistent sequence of activities every night to prepare your child for sleep.
+During the baby and toddler years, this ritual is simple: dinner, bath, playtime, pajamas, book, and lights out.
+However, pediatric specialists often overlook the fact that by elementary school, many kids still create problems at bedtime, despite the established routine.

-Another thing to consider is that many children are fearful of going to bed; especially by them selves.
-If you have taken all the steps necessary to provide a night light and a comfortable place to sleep complete with a thorough check in the closets for the monster that lurks in the night it might not be a bad idea to offer to lay down with your child.
-Certainly experts mostly agree that children need to learn to self soothe and be able to fall asleep in their own bed alone; but what harm is there really in taking the time to lay down with your child, lovingly spooning them as they drift off to sleep?
-If it works and it takes less time, effort and causes less stress it might just be worth a try.
-Sooner than you think it will be difficult to even squeeze a hug or engage them in snuggle time and few if any kids want to sleep with their parents forever!
-Taking advantage of this gift while they are still willing isn’t really that bad.
-Additionally, allowing a child to fall asleep next to the parent that makes them feel safe without being upset is priceless.
-The only risk is falling asleep yourself.
-Who knows, they may fall asleep so fast that you get more time alone in the evening than ever before.
+Another important consideration is that many children are afraid of going to bed, especially alone.
+If you’ve already provided a nightlight, created a comfortable sleep space, and thoroughly checked the closets for any lurking monsters, it might not be a bad idea to offer to lie down with your child.
+Although experts generally agree that children need to learn to self-soothe and fall asleep on their own, what harm is there in taking the time to lie down with your child, lovingly cuddling them as they drift off to sleep?
+If it works, takes less time and effort, and causes less stress, it might be worth a try.
+Soon enough, it will be difficult to even squeeze in a hug or engage in snuggle time, and few kids want to sleep with their parents forever!
+Taking advantage of this special time while they’re still willing isn’t so bad.
+Additionally, allowing a child to fall asleep next to the parent who makes them feel safe, without causing distress, is priceless.
+The only risk?
+Falling asleep yourself.
+Who knows, they may fall asleep so quickly that you get more personal time in the evening than ever before.

-Problems with sleep are often just a phase that a child is going through.
-For some it may be part of their inherent personality and for others it may signal that changes in not just the night time routine; but the daytime routine warrant change as well.
-Adding more exercise, waking them earlier in the morning, skipping or shortening nap times and reducing intake of sugared or caffeinated foods and drinks can allow a child to settle more quickly.
-A rarely looked at aspect of sleep problems in children is stress.
-Talk to them about their day and ensure that they are not harboring something from you.
-You never know if a teacher or friend at school is causing them worry or pain.
-Perhaps they miss you very much during the day and see the evenings as the only real time the family gets together and therefore want to stay up to enjoy it.
-Sometimes there are no real decipherable reasons that you child doesn’t want to go to sleep and when this is the case; relax and tell yourself that this is only a phase, it too will pass!
+Sleep problems are often just a phase.
+For some, it’s part of their inherent personality; for others, it may signal that changes are needed not just in the nighttime routine but in the daytime routine as well.
+Adding more exercise, waking them up earlier in the morning, skipping or shortening nap times, and reducing their intake of sugary or caffeinated foods and drinks can help them settle more quickly.
+Another often overlooked aspect of sleep problems in children is stress.
+Talk to them about their day and make sure they aren’t holding onto worries or fears.
+You never know if a teacher or friend at school is causing them distress.
+Perhaps they miss you during the day and see the evening as the only time the family truly comes together, so they want to stay up longer to enjoy it.
+Sometimes, there are no clear reasons for your child’s refusal to go to sleep.
+When that happens, relax and remind yourself that this is just a phase—and it will pass.

-At some point you will be forced to stick to your guns.
-If your child continues to have problems with sleep it may be that they completely know how to press your buttons in order to get what they want.
-The struggle is a stressful one and if you have tried everything in order to solve it and are still plagued with night time woes then decide to remain extremely vigilant for a week or so, making no exceptions to the rules of the house and earnestly trying to not be reactive to their emotions.
-When children see that they are upsetting their parents; whether with anger, stress or sadness they sense that there is an opportunity for their will to win.
+At some point, you’ll have to stick to your guns.
+If your child continues to struggle with sleep, they may have learned how to push your buttons to get what they want.
+The struggle can be exhausting, and if you’ve tried everything to solve it without success, it’s time to remain vigilant for a week or so, making no exceptions to the rules and trying not to react emotionally to their protests.
+When children see that their behavior is upsetting you—whether through anger, stress, or sadness—they sense an opportunity to win.
 Ignore it!
-Children cry, whine, complain, demand, scream, yell, throw tantrums and try their parent’s patience every day in every home across the world.
-Tune it out, ignore it, negate feelings of guilt or worry and go ahead and turn that DVD on and watch your movie, read your book or call your friend!
-Eventually they will fall asleep!
+Children cry, whine, complain, demand, scream, yell, throw tantrums, and try their parents’ patience every day in homes across the world.
+Tune it out, negate feelings of guilt or worry, and go ahead and enjoy your movie, read your book, or call your friend.
+Eventually, they’ll fall asleep.

 Share: